Information Statement

 - Corporate Income Tax (Administrative) Regulations 2025

-- Corporate Income Tax (Tax Refund Reserve Fund) Regulations 2025
+- Corporate Income Tax (Tax Refund Reserve Fund) Regulations 2025• Tax Credits Act 2025;

 The following was also taken into consideration: